 "One thing I love and actually do myself to encourage hair growth is to apply Rogaine's Foam for Hair Loss and Hair Regrowth ($24) on my hairline every morning and every night," he tells me.
 "It can definitely help with receding hairlines or boosting any areas where you'd experienced hair loss or breakage."

-I don't use Latisse (and don't feel like getting a prescription), so I've been reaching for the miracle serum below, which has majorly beefed-up my brows (Joey Healy, you're an angel!) over the past couple months.
+I don't use Latisse (and don't feel like getting a prescription), so I've been reaching for the miracle serum below, which has majorly beefed up my brows (Joey Healy, you're an angel!) over the past couple of months.
 I apply it every morning and night after I brush it on my brows.

 2. Pop a Gummy or Vitamin